emqx/neuron-docs/en_US/api/error-code.md

 * 3015    plugin device not response
 * 3016    plugin does not support template
 * 3017    plugin does not support write tags
+* 3018    plugin does not support sync read

 ## FILE error codes